Skip to main content

 Digital outputs (DO0 / DO1)

-Driving the physical DO pins requires Advanced mode
+Older versions: driving the physical DO pins requires Advanced mode

 The simplest "pass-lights-green, fail-lights-red" flow uses two Digital Output nodes wired to the pass/fail branch.
 For step-by-step wiring + Node-RED setup, see Set Digital Output Logic.

-Once the pins are wired and a flow is in place, you can encode richer signals than just pass/fail — different defect classes can map to different pin combinations, or you can pulse a pin for N milliseconds to drive a one-shot reject solenoid.
+Once the pins are wired and a flow is in place, you can encode richer signals than just pass/fail, different defect classes can map to different pin combinations, or you can pulse a pin for N milliseconds to drive a one-shot reject solenoid.

 Trigger modes